 Please feel free to breast feed your baby or, if you are bottle feeding and would like the feed to be warmed, please ask the Health Visitor or one of the Receptionists.

 We have a portable hearing loop at reception for patients who are hard of hearing.
 This can be moved into the doctor's consultation room on request for your consultation.

-For any patients who find it hard to read this brochure, we offer it on CD format.
+For any patients who find it hard to read, we offer a patient information booklet in CD format.
 Please request a copy from Jo Pole, Information Officer, if required.

 If you wish to have access to your medical records please either ask your General Practitioner or speak to the Practice Manager.